 Localized prostate cancer management

-Given the high prevalence of prostate cancer, a basic understanding of the management options is imperative for both specialist and primary care physicians.
+Given the high prevalence of prostate cancer, a basic understanding of management options are imperative for both specialist and primary care physicians.

 Active surveillance and watchful waiting

-Recent years have seen tremendous increases in the use of surveillance approaches for men with low-risk prostate cancer (~40% in the United States).
+In recent years, the use of surveillance approaches for men with low-risk prostate cancer has significantly increased, reaching approximately 40% in the United States.
 Active surveillance is defined as deferred treatment with disease monitoring with intention to treat for disease progression or patient preference.
-This is the preferred management option for men with low- and, particularly, very low-risk prostate cancer to prevent unnecessary treatment-related adverse effects.
-Monitoring varies by practice but typically includes DRE’s and PSA measurements about every 6 to 12 months and regular repeat biopsies.
-More recently MRI’s have been tested as a form of disease monitoring but should not replace periodic biopsies completely.
-Importantly, about 50% of men who start on active surveillance will avoid definitive treatment after 10 to15 years.
+This is the preferred management option for men with low- and very low-risk prostate cancer, helping to prevent unnecessary treatment-related adverse effects.
+Monitoring varies by practice but typically includes DRE’s and PSA measurements every 6 to 12 months, along with regular repeat biopsies.
+While MRI has been tested as a form of disease monitoring tool, it should not entirely replace periodic biopsies.
+MRI can be used to to risk stratify patients on active surveillance.
+Importantly, around 50% of men who start on active surveillance will avoid definitive treatment after 10 to15 years.
 Watchful waiting is defined as deferred treatment except for symptomatic disease progression.
-Men who elect watchful waiting typically have other comorbid health issues that render them less suitable candidates for definitive treatments.
+Men who elect watchful waiting typically have other comorbidities that make them less suitable candidates for definitive treatments.

 Radical prostatectomy

-Radical prostatectomy is a management option for men with localized prostate cancer.
-A standard radical prostatectomy can be performed with a lower midline abdominal incision or via a minimally invasive laparoscopic approach typically with robotic assistance.
+Radical prostatectomy (RP) is a management option for men with localized prostate cancer.
+A standard radical prostatectomy can be performed with a lower midline abdominal incision or via a minimally invasive laparoscopic approach typically with robotic assistance (Robotic assisted laparoscopic radical prostatectomy “RALP).
 Men are often hospitalized for one to two nights.
 In this surgery, the prostate, seminal vesicles, and pelvic lymph nodes are removed.
 The reconstructive portion involves reconnecting the bladder neck the urethra.
 Men have varying degree of stress incontinence following surgery.
 This reliably improves in the months following surgery with Kegel exercising to strengthen the pelvic floor musculature as those muscles assume a larger role in urinary continence.

 Figure 5.
 Male reproductive system